PseudoDevs/IamGhost/bbmd5.md

-Last updated: 2024-04-10 04:44:50
+Last updated: 2024-04-10 04:45:25
-Random Quote: There's only three things you'll ever see me fight:The stubborn clasp of a bra.Sexual harassment charges - nine for nine!And the urge to vomit when, I see someone wearing brown shoes with a black suit. - Barney Stinson
+Random Quote: There's something that I need to ask you and I want you to be honest with me.
+Why do white people like Carrot Top? - Barney Stinson